How to Optimize Your Website for ChatGPT in 2026

 ChatGPT gets its web knowledge from two sources:

 - GPTBot crawling — OpenAI's web crawler (GPTBot) visits websites and indexes their content, similar to how Googlebot works.
 This data feeds into ChatGPT's knowledge.
+OpenAI reports that 46% of ChatGPT interactions now use integrated search.

 Step 1: Unblock GPTBot in robots.txt